Lexogen-Tools/quantseqpool_analysis/README.md

 $ umi_tools extract --extract-method=string --bc-pattern X --bc-pattern2 NNNNNNNNNN -L path/to/sample/extraction_log -S path/to/output/extracted/sample/R1.fastq.gz \
 > -I path/to/output/fastq/raw/R1.fastq.gz --read2-in=path/to/output/fastq/sample/R2.fastq.gz --read2-out=/dev/null
 ```
 umi_tools extracts the 10N long UMI sequence from the second read in the read pair and writes this information into the fastq read ID (sequence ID) of the first read.
-The second read has no more useable information and is not used past this analysis step.
+Since the second read consists of the UMI only, it is not used in the steps following UMI extraction.

 ### Trimming with cutadapt
 ```
 $ cutadapt --quiet -m 20 -O 20 -a "polyA=A{20}" -a "QUALITY=G{20}" -n 2 path/to/output/extracted/sample/R1.fastq.gz | \